genomicsengland/panelapp/docker/dev/README.md

 * SQS: `http://localhost:4576`

-> If you are running Docker Compose directly (or from the IDE) on OSX, beware it requires the environment variable
+> If you are running Docker Compose directly (or from the IDE) on OSX, beware that requires the environment variable
 > `TMPDIR=/private/tmp/localstack`.
 Failing to do this causes LocalStack mounting the host directory `/tmp/localstack`
 > (default on Linux), but Docker has no write access to `/tmp` on OSX.
 The symptom will be a number of *Mount denied*
 > or permissions errors on starting LocalStack.

-### Differences between AWS LocalStack and "the real" AWS thing
+### Differences between AWS LocalStack and real AWS services

 * Running containers do not have any IAM Role; AWS credentials are not actually required but all libraries/cli tools expect them. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` must be set as environment variables in the running